 3- The Bully

-It’s that obnoxious kid in class that just won’t leave anyone alone.
 Hidden punches, hair pulls, name-calling, gossiping , you name it.
-Now those could be the worst kind of problematic students because their disruptive behavior is not only targeted at you as a teacher, but extends beyond class hours causing irreversible psychological damage to targeted children.
+Those could be the worst kind of problematic students because their disruptive behavior is not only targeted at you as a teacher, but extends beyond class hours causing irreversible psychological damage to targeted children.

 As a teacher, you have immense power over this, so do not suffice with reporting it to the principle and definitely don’t just look the other way.
 Confront the bully, not by screaming at them, but with patience and respect.
 To be sure that it won’t continue when you’re not around, teach your students to stand up for victims and not just stand there and watch.
 It would help if the school has a code of conduct against bullying, but if not, you can demand to talk to the bully’s parents about it.